MicrosoftDocs/quantum-docs-pr/articles/concepts/multiple-qubits.md

 $$

 > [!NOTE]
-> In this document we are using the Little-endian format to label the computational basis.
+> In this document we are using the little-endian format to label the computational basis.
 In little endian format, the least significant bits come first.
-For example, the number four in Little-endian format is represented by the string of bits 001.
+For example, the number four in little-endian format is represented by the string of bits 001.

 Since each qubit measurement can only yield $0$ or $1$, the probability of measuring $0$ is simply $1-P(\text{outcome}=1)$.
 This is why we only explicitly give a formula for the probability of measuring $1$.